ufo-github/ponyfoo/ENV.md

 A good alternative is the JetBrains IDE for Node.JS, [**WebStorm**](http://www.jetbrains.com/webstorm/ "WebStorm").

-Note that most of these have default values, which might come either from Node.js or from the configuration file for **NBrut**.
+Note that most of these have default values, which might come either from Node.js or from the configuration file for **Pony Foo**.

 Required
 --------

-These are the environment variables that are an _absolute must_ for **NBrut** to run.
+These are the environment variables that are an _absolute must_ for **Pony Foo** to run.

-- No environment variables are required to installing **NBrut**.
+- No environment variables are required to installing **Pony Foo**.